How Landscapers Can Dominate Google Maps in Competitive Suburbs

 Google rewards Google Business Profiles that are regularly updated with fresh, high-quality photos.
 For landscapers, this is a genuine competitive advantage — your work is visual.

-- Profiles with 100+ photos get significantly more views than those with under 20
+Volume targets: - Aim for 20+ photos already on the profile as a baseline - Add 3–5 new photos per week consistently - Profiles with 100+ photos get significantly more views than those with under 20

 Targeting Suburb-Specific Searches Through Service Area Management

-In your GBP, add every suburb you actively work in under Service areas.
-Do not add suburbs you are not genuinely serving — Google quality signals will penalise inconsistency.
-For most landscaping businesses, a realistic service area is 15-25 suburbs.
+Service area setup: In your GBP, go to "Service areas" and add every suburb you actively work in.
+Don't add suburbs you're not genuinely serving — Google's quality signals will penalise inconsistency.
+For most landscaping businesses, a realistic service area is 15–25 suburbs.

-Example review request SMS: Hi [Name], thank you for having us — we loved transforming your [suburb] backyard.
-If you are happy with the result, a Google review with a mention of [suburb] would mean a lot to us: [link]
+Hi [Name], thank you for having us — we loved transforming your [suburb] backyard.
+If you're happy with the result, a Google review with a mention of [suburb] would mean a lot to us: [link]

 Review Velocity Targets